stephancasas/presto/README.md

 >
 > Presto aims to build on that universal familiarity and seeks to make mangement of frontend components syntactically-natural, central, and accessible to everyone.

-## Demo App
+## Demo App and Video Intro

-If you're like most developers and prefer to learn through examples, the Presto demo app, Expresslane, is [available here](https://github.com/stephancasas/presto-demo-app).
+If you're like most developers and prefer to learn through examples, the Presto demo app, Expresslane, is [available here](https://github.com/stephancasas/presto-demo-app), and the intro video can be [viewed on YouTube here](https://www.youtube.com/watch?v=h8FEZl0UZQI).

 ## Install